Annuals and Perennials:

 Mature trees do not require additional fertilization in the summer.
 Trees planted less than five years ago benefit from a summer application of organic fertilizer to boost their growth in the early years.
 MicroLife fertilizer contains beneficial microorganisms and mycorrhizal fungi to aid in uptake of water and nutrients.

 Water lawns to a depth of 4”-6” to develop a deep root system that will tolerate drought.
 Watering frequency will depend on the type and depth of soil and type of lawn grass.
+Click HERE for lawn watering guidelines.
 Water St. Augustine when it reached its “threshold”, that is, when the leaf blades fold lengthwise.
 Bermuda grass shows its “threshold” when a footprint in the grass does not bounce back.
-Allowing lawn grasses to reach their “threshold” between waterings will build a deeper, healthier root system.
+Allowing lawn grasses to reach their “threshold” between watering will build a deeper, healthier root system.
 Manage summer weeds by mowing before they bloom and set seed or digging by hand.
 Selective broadleaf herbicides may damage lawns above 85 degrees.

 Fruits and Nuts: